openstack-archive/sahara-plugin-cdh/doc/source/user/cdh-plugin.rst

 -------------------------

 Currently HDFS NameNode High Availability is supported beginning with Cloudera 5.4.0 version.
-You can refer to :doc:`features` for the detail info.
+You can refer to :sahara-doc:`Features Overview <user/features.html>` for the detail info.

 YARN ResourceManager High Availability is supported beginning with Cloudera